richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 1994 — Jacques Vallee states a retired executive who served in the US Navy, Edward Dudgeon, tells him he served on the ship DE50 USS Engstrom in the Philadelphia Navy Yard.
+**(PUBLIC DOMAIN)** - 1994 — Jacques Vallée states a retired executive who served in the US Navy, Edward Dudgeon, tells him he served on the ship DE50 USS Engstrom in the Philadelphia Navy Yard.
 Dudgeon states he was in the Yard at the same time as the DE173 USS Eldridge, and the Navy was trying to make the ships “invisible to magnetic torpedoes by degaussing the vessels.”
 Dudgeon states this is a “big secret” not that Eldridge was involved in space/time experiments.
 Vallee concluded the Philadelphia experiment story was disinformation to protect a very legitimate experiment.

 *   [https://ufos-scientificresearch.blogspot.com/2010/08/montauk-uncovered.html](https://ufos-scientificresearch.blogspot.com/2010/08/montauk-uncovered.html)

-**(PUBLIC DOMAIN)** - 1994 — John E Brandenburg, former consultant to the Deep Space Program Science Experiment with the Clementine spacecraft and former ORBITEC, Sandia, Mission Research Corporation and Aerospace Corporation engineer, claims he sees photographs of artificial structures on the dark side of the Moon in this year.
+**(PUBLIC DOMAIN)** - 1994 — John E Brandenburg, former consultant to the **Deep Space Program Science Experiment** with the Clementine spacecraft and former ORBITEC, Sandia, Mission Research Corporation and Aerospace Corporation engineer, claims he sees photographs of artificial structures on the dark side of the Moon in this year.
 Brandenburg claims he sees an image of a mile wide linear structure that looked artificial and “shouldn’t be there.”
 He states he was told when the Clementine mission was completed “not to interfere” with “an elite department team with the highest security clearance” that analyzed the images taken on the dark side of the Moon.

 *   [https://www.chinasona.org/Thiaoouba/Moon-backside-alien-structure-ET-base-far-side.html](https://www.chinasona.org/Thiaoouba/Moon-backside-alien-structure-ET-base-far-side.html)
 *   [https://www.sourcewatch.org/index.php/John_E._Brandenburg](https://www.sourcewatch.org/index.php/John_E._Brandenburg)

 **(PUBLIC DOMAIN)** - Early 1994 — Sgt.
-Dan Sherman claims while at PPD location 1 and performing regular USAF ELINT duties as a cover for periodic Project Preserve Destiny intcomm duties, he receives his first comm from a source alleging to be NHI.
+Dan Sherman claims while at PPD location 1 and performing regular USAF ELINT duties as a cover for periodic **Project Preserve Destiny** intcomm duties, he receives his first comm from a source alleging to be NHI.
 The comms were as follows:

 “Prepare for information string.”